nitramodarp/dynasty-league/data/newsletters/week_15.md

 - **The Moneyball Award — MayTheSchwarBeWithU: 29.1 wins per $100M ($230M payroll, 67 wins).** Went 9–1 this week with the most efficient roster in the league, and still sits 3.5 games outside the playoff line.
 Efficiency has its limits.

-- **The Salary-Cap Sucker — Stone Jack Ballers: 15.4 wins per $100M ($527M payroll, 81 wins).** Running the second-largest payroll in the league and second in the standings.
+- **The Salary-Cap Sucker — Stone Jack Ballers: 15.4 wins per $100M ($527M payroll, 81 wins).** Running the largest payroll in the league and second in the standings.
 Whether those facts are connected or merely coincidental is a philosophical question Stone Jack Ballers seems uninterested in entertaining.

 - **Dead Money — Grand Theft Votto: $73M of salary on the IL.** Seventy-three million dollars.
 Sitting there.
 Seven games back of the playoff cut line.
 These numbers are presented as a unit.